Have you ever noticed black specks in your Nespresso coffee?

 Conclusion

 Black specks in your brewed coffee are usually just fine coffee grounds.
-But sometimes, it can be a bigger problem.
+However, it can sometimes be a bigger problem.

 Regular cleaning, descaling, and machine maintenance help prevent this issue and ensure a great coffee experience.

-If you continue noticing black specks despite maintenance, it may be time for professional servicing or a machine replacement.
+If you continue to notice black specks despite regular maintenance, it may be time for professional servicing or replacement of the machine.

 Have you encountered black specks in your Nespresso coffee?
 Let me know in the comments!